machinesarenotpeople/riksdagen/index.md

 ## Software architecture

 The software architecture of this work is based on AI research by Karras, T. et.al.
-(2019).
+(2019)[^1].

+[^1]: Karras, T., Laine, S., Aittala, M., Hellsten, J., Lehtinen, J., & Aila, T. (2019).
 Analyzing and improving the image quality of StyleGAN.